How to Ask for Your Job Back and Get Rehired

 Ask for Your Job.
 If you decide you do want to go back to work for your former employer, you can request an in-person meeting or send a letter or email message asking for your job back.
 Here's a sample letter to ask for your job back and a template that you can edit to fit your personal circumstances.

 What Else Can You Do?
 Check on other jobs at the company.
-If your job has been filled, inquire about other openings you may be qualified for.
+If your job has been filled, inquire about other openings you might be qualified for.
 Companies are likely to consider rehiring ex-employees who have done a good job for them in the past.
-There might even be a position that's a better fit than the job you left.
+There may even be a position that's a better fit than the job you left.

 Be Prepared to Explain.
 Be prepared to answer questions — lots of questions.
 Prepare answers to questions about why you quit, why you want your job back, and why the company should rehire you.
 You'll need to be convincing and sell the company on giving you a second chance.

 Have a Plan B. Going back to your former position may not be an option.
-Have a back-up plan in place and be prepared to start a new job search.
+Have a backup plan in place and be prepared to start a new job search.
 Here are tips on what to do when a new job doesn't work out.
-Even though it's difficult to be told no, it may be better in the long run to consider other options, and to keep your career path moving forward instead of backward.
+Even though it's difficult to be told "no," it may be better, in the long run, to consider other options and keep your career path moving forward instead of backward.